bp/resqpy/docs/tutorial/multiprocessing.rst

 Installing Dask
 ---------------
-To use the multiprocesing module, *Dask* needs to be installed in the Python environment because it is not a dependency of the project. *Dask* is a flexible open-source Python library for parallel computing.
+To use the multi_processing module, *Dask* needs to be installed in the Python environment because it is not a dependency of the project. *Dask* is a flexible open-source Python library for parallel computing.
 It scales Python code from multi-core local machines to large distributed clusters on-prem or in the cloud.